bytewaveco/.github/profile/DONATION.md

 <br/>

 We appreciate anything you're willing to donate!
-We'll place you on the [sponsor list](./README.md#sponsors) whenever we receive a contribution (just be sure to use your GitHub email or include your GitHub email / username in the transfer memo)!